Ground monument and cultural monument

-Created in the Devonian period, approximately 380 million years ago, through the pouring out of molten magma and by later folding, the porphyritic rocks stand in an upright position up to a height of 90 m on the Istenberg and are visible from al long distance.
+Formed and erected in the Devonian about 380 million years ago by the outflow of molten earth magma and later folding, the porphyry rocks stand up to 90 metres high and are visible from afar on the Istenberg.

 Information and service center: